BaileyKH/CreditCardChecker/README.md

 In this small project we:
 - First create an array for possible credit card numbers (valid or invalid)
 - Create our functions to first validate our credit cards
-- Then find invalid cars
+- Then find invalid cards
 - Finally validating the card to the company in which it belongs